willnguyen1312/zoom-image/README.md

 # Zoom Image

-A little library to zoom image on hover.
+A little yet powerful library to zoom image on wheel / hover / pinch actions.
 It is typical experience on e-commerce sites.
 Examples are written with Preact, React, Svelte, Vanilla JS and Vue.

 - ✅ Zoom on hover